KhalidAlsehely/Intro_Challenges/README.md

-This repository was originally made to make challenge_5 downloadable through wget but then we decided to incoropate all intro-level in the same zip file to make it easier for the user to access each set of challenges.
+This repository is made to make all intro-level downloadable through wget to make it easier for the user to access each set of challenges starting with the introduction challenges.